shouldbee/docs/content/en/index.md

 title: Steps
 ---

-The Step is the statement that drives the web browser.
+A step is the statement that drives the web browser.
-There are not only click and input steps but state observation and many other steps as well.
+There are three kind of steps: operation steps, state observation steps and variable assignment steps.
+Operation steps describe the key actions the user performs like click or filling fields.
+Observation steps inspect the output of the system and check if the system works as expected.
+Variable assignment steps inspect the output of system and assign the output into a variable.
 You can create your own original test scenarios by combining these steps.

 ## General